Aryan1021/djangoStarter/README.md

 - Add a requirements.txt with pinned versions
 - Create a CONTRIBUTING.md for collaboration guidelines
 - Add a CI workflow (e.g., GitHub Actions) to run tests automatically
-- Include a LICENSE file if planning to publish the project
+- Include a LICENSE file for open-source distribution
+- Configure .env files for secret management

 ---